tafo/Diet/README.md

-﻿# Init
+# Diet
+A demo application for a job interview.
+The main task was to implement a filter feature.
+Please check Lexer, Parser, ExpressionProvider implementations.

+# Diet.Init

 Diet is a **RESTful** API to store calorie data of meals in order to check a diet plan.
 Currently, it supports only Account and Meal management.
-It was a demo application for a job interview.

-# CodeBase
+# Diet.CodeBase

 The code base is implemented to be extensible and maintainable.
 It runs on .NET Core.
 It was architected to be a *Feature Oriented* monolithic application.
 Main implementation principle was [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it).